-Three Types of cash
+Three Types of Cash

 In this weeks article we will discuss the three types of cash.
 Understanding these cash types can help you, the business owner, avoid many pitfalls that sink so many businesses.
 Remember, the number one reason businesses fail is not because they are unprofitable; it’s because they run out of cash!